AchrafReyani/SyncVR-Medical-assignment/readme.txt

 there was no specific purpose for it design wise.

 the background was made to add a bit of life to the game as a blank color without anything moving is a bit dull.

+Overall I enjoyed the assignment.
+Especially the learning stage since this was my first actual unity assignment.
+There were quite a few things that I was unfamiliar with but it was fun working it out and looking stuff up to solve problems.